ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 # Research Questions:

-### Q1: How much of the PCH Alaska summer range is shrub cover? - Static shrub cover in 2016
+### Q1: How much of the PCH Alaska summer range is shrub cover?

 ##### Methods
 1. Overlay shrub map of North Slope of Alaska of 2016 (Berner et al., 2021) over caribou summer range data 1983 - 2001 (Griffith, 2002).
 2. Crop shrub map to caribou summer range.
-3. Estimate of shrub % cover within the PCH range.
+3. Estimate shrub % cover within the PCH range.

 ##### Results and Figures:
--	Shrub % cover (+/- S.E) within the PCH summer range in 2016.
+-	Static shrub % cover (+/- S.E) within the PCH summer range in 2016.
 -	Figure 1: shrub cover in summer range.

 ##### Questions:
 •	How do I quantify % cover from map?

-*********

-### Q2: How much vegetation change has occurred in the PCH Alaska summer range? - Change in NDVI (2007 to 2016)

-##### Methods:
-1. Extract NDVI values in the caribou summer range (Fig.1).
-2. Plot mean NDVI (+/- S.E.) over time (2007-2016).
-3. Calculate percentage change in NDVI over the timeline.

-##### Results and Figures:
--	Result is a % increase or decrease in NDVI over the 2007-2016 period.
--	Figure 2: Point-plot (point +/- S.E.): years on x axis and NDVI estimates on y axis.

-##### Stats Analysis:
--	lm(avg_NDVI ~ year + (1|year/region/plot))

-##### Questions:
-•	How do I relate NDVI to shrub?
-NDVI doesnt discriminate veg types...
+Need to figure out how to do this in R.

 ********
-### Q3: Are shrubs found in warmer and wetter areas of the PCH Alaska summer range?
+### Q2: Are shrubs found in warmer and wetter areas of the PCH Alaska summer range?

 ##### Methods:
-1. Subset the cropped shrub map (Figure 1) into sub-regions (polygons), within each region, decide on number of plots.
+1. Subset the cropped shrub map (Figure 1) into sub-regions (polygons).
+Within each region, decide on number of plots.
 2. Randomly point-extract summer temperatures and precipitation from each plot.
 3. See if each pixel that you extracted temperature and precipitation from is shrub cover or is not shrub cover (record ‘yes’ or ‘no’ or ‘0’ or ‘1’) – Binary data
 4. Calculate average summer temperature and average precipitation per plot.